Desert: Fauna

-The cream-colored courser is a well-camouflaged desert resident with its dusty coloration, countershading, and disruptive head markings.
+The cream-coloured courser is a well-camouflaged desert resident with its dusty coloration, countershading, and disruptive head markings.

 Animals adapted to live in deserts are called xerocoles.
 There is no evidence that body temperature of mammals and birds is adaptive to the different climates, either of great heat or cold.
 In fact, with a very few exceptions, their basal metabolic rate is determined by body size, irrespective of the climate in which they live.
 Many desert animals (and plants) show especially clear evolutionary adaptations for water conservation or heat tolerance and so are often studied in comparative physiology, ecophysiology, and evolutionary physiology.
 One well-studied example is the specializations of mammalian kidneys shown by desert-inhabiting species.
 Many examples of convergent evolution have been identified in desert organisms, including between cacti and Euphorbia, kangaroo rats and jerboas, Phrynosoma and Moloch lizards.

 Deserts present a very challenging environment for animals.
 Not only do they require food and water but they also need to keep their body temperature at a tolerable level.
 In many ways, birds are the ablest to do this of the higher animals.
 They can move to areas of greater food availability as the desert blooms after local rainfall and can fly to faraway waterholes.
 In hot deserts, gliding birds can remove themselves from the over-heated desert floor by using thermals to soar in the cooler air at great heights.
 In order to conserve energy, other desert birds run rather than fly.
-The cream-colored courser flits gracefully across the ground on its long legs, stopping periodically to snatch up insects.
-Like other desert birds, it is well-camouflaged by its coloring and can merge into the landscape when stationary.
+The cream-coloured courser flits gracefully across the ground on its long legs, stopping periodically to snatch up insects.
+Like other desert birds, it is well-camouflaged by its colour and can merge into the landscape when stationary.
 The sandgrouse is an expert at this and nests on the open desert floor dozens of kilometers (miles) away from the waterhole it needs to visit daily.
 Some small diurnal birds are found in very restricted localities where their plumage matches the color of the underlying surface.
 The desert lark takes frequent dust baths which ensures that it matches its environment.